knaveightt/knaves-club/README.md

 This is also a second good place to make sure I am comfortable with my theme and colors.

+Once Here, I'll make sure i am comfortable with power managemnet (via acpi), and have a screenlocking mechanism (xscreensaver)

 *The rest of this section is TBD*
 Still to plan for includes: